neishm/python-rpn-wheel/README.md

 This tool will automatically download a copy of `Python-RPN`, `librmn`, and `vgrid`.

 You'll need `gcc-multilib` and `gfortran-multilib` to compile both the 32-bit and 64-bit versions of the wheels.
+You'll also need `gcc-mingw-w64` and `gfortran-mingw-w64` to compile for Windows.

 If you're within the CMC network, then the tool will automatically copy the `env-include` package, which is needed for compiling *librmn*.
 If you're not within the CMC network, then you'll need to acquire this package yourself.